 It's All in the Espresso

-Again, people have been mixing milk and coffee for centuries, but it’s the espresso that makes a modern latte unique.
-In fact, the latte has its signature “kick” because of this ingredient.
+While people have been mixing milk and coffee for centuries, it’s the espresso that makes a modern latte unique.
+In fact, the latte has it's signature “kick” because of this ingredient.
 Espresso is coffee prepared using a pressurized brewing process to create a more concentrated drink.
 Because it’s so concentrated, it has a more dense proportion of caffeine than other drinks.
-One latte can give you the same buzz as an extra-tall energy drink.
+One latte can give you the same buzz as a tall energy drink.

 And Let's Not Forget About Latte Art